Pumpkin Spice Cheesecake

 What is Pumpkin Spice Cheesecake Made out of?

 Get ready to cozy up on the couch with a slice of this pumpkin cheesecake recipe!
 A classic cheesecake recipe using the normal cream cheese, sugar, cornstarch, and eggs but with added sour cream, pumpkin puree and pumpkin spice.
-This also uses an Oreo cookie crust instead of the classic graham cracker.
+Also, this recipe uses an Oreo cookie crust instead of the classic graham cracker.
 However, you will need more sour cream for the sour cream chantilly topping in addition to toasted pepitas.
 Don’t forget to enjoy with a cup of coffee.

 Make the Pumpkin cheesecake batter: